-The leakage of plastics into our environment has become a flood in recent years.
+The leakage of plastics into our environment has become a flood since the 1970s.
 Presence of plastic waste has reached intolerable levels and yet the production of plastics continues to increase.
 However, plastics make our current standard of living possible in many respects.
-Only a small fraction of plastic waste is recycled.
-Rich, industrialzed countries with educated populations have all the means to stop exporting waste.
-Stricter regulations and standards as well as their strict enforcement are a matter of adequate policies.
+But only a small fraction of plastic waste is recycled.
+Rich, industrialzed countries with educated populations have all the means to stop exporting waste and manage the flood.
+Here, stricter regulations and standards as well as their strict enforcement are a matter of adequate policies and political will.

 Plastics and Waste Management

-Developing and emerging countries have very often inadequate waste management systems, since they are costly and communities face many competing challenges.
+Developing and emerging countries mostly have inadequate waste management systems, since they are costly and communities face very many competing challenges.
 Short-lived plastic products are thus usually disposed of directly into the environment.
-Sustainably financed waste management systems are rare.
-Increasing environmental awareness, a design of systems with adequate technologies, their financing and the sustainable operation of waste management systems are often th last priority for local authorities.
+Sustainably financed waste management systems are the exception.
+Increasing environmental awareness, a design of systems with adequate technologies, their financing and the sustainable operation of waste management systems are often the last priority for local authorities.
 Which is understandable, but not reasonable.

 Appropriate analyses of waste flows, awareness raising among citizens, entrepreneurs and politicians, the design of adequate systems for different income and settlement structures, the training of engineers, technicians, municipal employees and staff of legislative and regulatory institutions must be established or intensified in many countries.

 Increasingly car manufacturers are being questioned about their product responsibility since more and more cars end up in African and other developing countries at the end of their third or fourth “life”.
 Whilst metal parts are valuable and often recycled, the question remains what to do with the ever increasing amount of plastic parts in body, interior and engine compartment of passenger cars and trucks.